-The type of emergency child custody petition you file depends upon whether child custody orders already exist.
+The type of emergency child custody petition you file in Arizona depends upon whether child custody orders already exist.
 If they do not, you would need to file a petition for emergency child custody orders to have emergency orders issued by the court.

 In either event, you must file a petition containing all of the allegations you believe support the contention that parenting time between a child and a parent places the child in imminent danger of serious harm.

 The other parent must receive prior written notice you intend to file an emergency petition unless you allege in your petition or affidavit that (1) giving prior notice to the other parent will place a child in imminent danger of harm and (2) a statement concerning what that harm may be to the child.
 This is referred to as an Ex Parte Emergency Petition.

 All emergency custody petitions must be accompanied by a separate Motion for Temporary Orders, a form of Emergency Child Custody Order for the judge to sign, and an Order to Appear on the motion for temporary orders.

 The judge will review all of your documents and will do one of three things.

 The judge can grant the emergency motion, the judge can deny the emergency motion, or the court can choose to schedule the issues listed in the emergency petition for expedited temporary orders hearing on the issues listed in the emergency petition.

 Expedited Hearing Scheduled When Emergency Child Custody Orders are Entered in Arizona